How to Analyze a PDF Bank Statement for Your Small Business

 Use a practical monthly checklist for income, expenses, fees, transfers, recurring charges, duplicate activity, category review, and trend checks.

-Start with How It Works or watch the demo to see how RIVOR organizes uploaded bank activity.
+Start with the Bank Statement Analyzer or the Profit and Loss Analyzer to see how RIVOR organizes uploaded financial files.

 Explore Use Cases, read the Security & Privacy page, or compare RIVOR with manual review.

-RIVOR Insights helps small business owners upload individual PDF bank statements or CSV transaction exports, then organize the activity into clearer income, expense, transfer, category, dashboard, and reporting views.
+RIVOR Insights helps small business owners upload individual PDF bank statements, CSV transaction exports, or profit and loss statements, then organize the results into clearer income, expense, margin, dashboard, and reporting views.